 As the first developer under the HPD/NYCHA Development Collaboration, Bronx Pro completed University Macombs Apartments which consisted of four vacant multi-family buildings containing 180 apartments and a vacant lot.
 The existing buildings underwent moderate renovation and a new 30 unit building was constructed on the vacant lot, creating a total of 210 apartments and 15,076 SF of commercial space.
 Based on the success of the University Macombs Project, Bronx Pro was awarded a second 111-unit project (University Macombs Apartments II completed in 2008) and a third 173-unit project (University Avenue Consolidated 3 completed in 2011) from NYCHA.

 Bronx Pro also takes pride in working with innovative housing financing structures to build new construction projects.
 In 2009, the company began construction on it first LEED Gold Certified, moderate income residence at 850 Jennings Street, utilizing HDC’s New HOP bond program.
-In April 2012, Bronx Pro successfully structured the first mixed finance tax credit project utilizing NYCHA Replacement Housing Capital in over 30 years.
-1070 Washington Avenue is LEED Gold Certified and serve some of New York City’s most vulnerable populations by providing 21 public housing units along with 17 low income community units and 10 supportive housing units.
-The development team is currently leasing a supportive project financed by Medicaid Reform Team (MRT) capital using prefabricated housing modulars.
+In April 2012, Bronx Pro successfully structured the first mixed finance tax credit project, utilizing NYCHA Replacement Housing Capital, in over 30 years.
+1070 Washington Avenue is the second LEED Gold Certified development by Bronx Pro and serves some of New York City’s most vulnerable populations providing 21 public housing units, 17 low income community units and 10 supportive housing units.
 Bronx Pro has completed 417 units of new construction.

-The key to Bronx Pro’s continued success is the company’s strong property and asset management team who ensures long terms sustainability through strict financial and physical controls over the portfolio, which includes properties operating for over fifteen years.
-The management discipline results in performing assets with extremely low vacancies rates, minimized arrears, and nominal eviction rates.
+The key to Bronx Pro’s continued success is the company’s strong property and asset management teams.
+Ensuring long term sustainability through strict financial and physical disciplines throughout the portfolio, including properties operating for over fifteen years.
+The focused results in all assets performing with extremely low vacancies rates, minimized arrears, and nominal eviction rates.

 In addition to traditional property management personnel, Bronx Pro created an in-house Residential Services, Quality Control and Asset Management team.
 The goals of Residential Services are: tracking and facilitating the transition of homeless families from shelters to permanent housing, preventing homelessness, promoting self-sufficiency and improving the quality of life of Bronx Pro residents.
 The group is staffed by a team of four full-time professionals with backgrounds in home-ownership, public housing, finance, planning, marketing & leasing, case management, job training, tax credit compliance and homeless prevention.
 Bronx Pro’s Quality Control and Asset management team collects and analyzes key forward and lagging indicators for volume, timeliness and quality.
 The team monitors electric, gas, oil and water consumption by comparing buildings on per unit and per square foot basis.
 Ownership then focuses energy initiatives on the out of class performers and develops strategies for improving the property.
 This has led to a wide range of initiatives to be implemented from no cost solutions like the lowering of hot water temperatures and free DEP water surveys, to low cost solutions like the installation of weather stripping on exterior and apartment doors, water saving devices, and pipe insulation.
 Other retrofits include the installation of LED s, CFLs, energy management systems and motion sensors.
 Quality Control and Asset Management also ensures the physical quality of the portfolio through frequent onsite inspections prepared for capital planning.